Rapid Response and Rebuilding: Youth Homelessness

 What’s Going On & How to Get Involved

 This article and this article summarizes the HUD technical assistance and capacity building contract cancellations.
-There still aren’t any updates re: the status of grants awarded for 2025 and 2026.

 Links & Resources